 As a freelance writer, you might produce different kinds of copy for your clients.

 Often, freelance writers specialize in one particular genre or form of writing.
 For example, copywriters are those who write ad copy and similar text.
-In fact, ad copy is usually written by a specialized writer, as opposed to a "jack-of-all-trades" writer.
+Ad copy is usually written by a specialized writer, as opposed to a "jack-of-all-trades" writer.
 However, some freelance writers are adept at writing all kinds of copy.

 Generally, a mention of "copy" from your client is simply referring to the text you've been hired to write, whether it's for a blog, a press release, their website, or a brochure.

 Mastering the language of your writing career will help you feel more comfortable with your clients and understand their needs better.
 When you know how to speak the language of your different clients, you know how to deliver whatever kind of writing they need.